khaledghobashy/uraeus_smbd/README.md

 #### What is the problem to be solved?

-The primary interest in multi-body dynamics is to analyze the system behaviour for given inputs.
+The primary interest in multi-body dynamics is to analyze the system behavior for given inputs.
 In analogy with control systems; a multi-body system can be thought as a **_system_** subjected to some **_inputs_** producing some **_outputs_**.
 These three parts of the problem are dependent on the analyst end goal of the analysis and simulation.

 #### How is the system physics abstracted mathematically?